 The berries of the elder plant are often used for preserves, syrups, tinctures, and as a food flavoring.
 Additionally, the Elderberries can be cooked and used to make juice, jams, chutneys, pies, or even elderberry wine.
 These fruits can be added to muffins or pancakes for a berry flavor similar to blueberries, but not quite as sweet.

 Elderberry Dried Fruits are best combined with other berries such as raspberry and blueberries.

 How To Use Elderberry Dried Fruit Health Embassy

 For herbal tea infusion, use around 1-2 tsp of Elderberry Dried Fruit per 250ml of boiled water.
-Soak for 5 minutes, then strain.
+Soak for 5 minutes, then strain the infusion.
 You can drink it hot or cold.